jameswsullivan/github-self-hosted-runner/README.md

 #### Configurations

 The following environment variables should be supplied.
-These information could be found from:
+This information can be found at:

-Your GitHub Repo --> Settings --> Actions --> Runners --> New self-hosted runner --> Choose Linux
+Your GitHub Repo --> Settings --> Actions --> Runners --> New self-hosted runner --> Linux

 e.g. :